A Multimodal Manufacturing Safety Chatbot: Knowledge Base Design, Benchmark Development, and Evaluation of Multiple RAG Approaches: Artifact Evaluation

 \subsection{Phase 5: Automated Evaluation and Experimental Design}

 We used a full-factorial experimental design to study how retrieval method and model specification choices influenced the quality of answers generated by the AI.
 The purpose was to identify which configuration patterns consistently yielded correct responses obtained fast and cheaply before advancing a small number of candidate configurations for human evaluation in Phase 6.
-In particular, we vary three factors, summarized in Table~\ref{tab:factors}, resulting in $24$ retrieval-generation \emph{pipelines}.
+We vary three factors (see Table~\ref{tab:factors}), resulting in $24$ retrieval-generation \emph{pipelines}.
 Henceforth, we use the term pipeline to refer to a specific combination of the three factor levels used to generate an answer from the LLM/chatbot.
 Each pipeline is evaluated across all 60 benchmark questions, yielding $24 \times 60 = 1,440$ generated responses per evaluation metric.

 For each pipeline, we generate an answer to every benchmark question using that pipeline's specific settings.
 All outputs are stored together with their pipeline, question, and replicate identifiers to support consistent evaluation.
 We used a single system prompt (set of instructions) in our experiments.
-We set the underlying LLM's temperature parameter to 0 to reduce the randomness from the sampling process, making responses more deterministic for a given pipeline.
+The prompt explicitly instructs the model to use only the retrieved sources when generating answers, preventing it from relying on prior knowledge.
+To promote concise and comparable outputs, the prompt instructs the model to provide direct answers in one or two sentences when possible and to add brief supporting sentences only when additional explanation is necessary.
+We set the underlying LLM's temperature parameter to 0 to ensure reproducibility, making responses deterministic for a given pipeline.
+Moreover, we set the maximum number of output tokens to $5,000$ to avoid truncation of safety-critical answers while still keeping costs bounded, and we set the reasoning effort to $low$ to avoid introducing additional latency and cost.